wso2/product-ei/product-scenarios/5-Route-messages-between-systems/readme.md

 ## Business use case narrative

-The Message Routing is for reads the content of a message and routes it to a specific recipient based on its content.
+Message Routing is related to reading the content of a message and routing it to a specific recipient based on its content.
 A message router is concerned only with redirecting messages.
-When there is an incoming message into WSO2 Enterprise Integrator, it is able to determine and route the message to the recipient.
+When there is an incoming message into WSO2
+Enterprise Integrator, it is able to determine and route the message to the recipient.
 Routing can also be done based on some component of the message.

-As an example, if there is a function that pass incoming request on the correct service is distributed over to multiple systems, an incoming request needs to be passed on the correct service, based on the requested content.
-In such a scenarios, message router is useful.
-Requests going through the Enterprise Integrator are called messages, and message mediation is the main part of an ESB.
-The Switch and filter mediators of the ESB are route the
+As an example, if there is a function that pass incoming request on the correct service is distributed over to multiple systems, an incoming request needs to be passed on the correct service based on the requested content. message router becomes quite useful in such scenarios.
+Requests going through the Enterprise Integrator are called messages, and message mediation is the main part of an integrator.
+The Switch and filter mediators of the ESB profile of WSO2EI are specifically designed for routing messages between systems.
-Messages between systems.

 The following diagram shows the Message Router's behavior.
-When it receives a request message, reads it and routes the request to one of the two recipients according to the message's content.
+When it receives a request, the router reads it and forwards the request to one of the two recipients according to the content of the message.

 ![5-Message-Router-behavior](images/Message-Router-behavior.png)